datacamp/authoring/docs/mobile/development.md

 When you want to push to dev:

+1. Download the development app.
+Contact spencer@datacamp.com if you don't already have it; you will receive an email with download instructions.

+2. Create a new account through the dev app.
+You won't be able to log in with your existing DataCamp account because this app runs off DataCamp's development server.
+Instead, make a new account through the dev app and log in with that.

-1. First, make sure everything is working:
+3. First, check that everything is in good shape:

    ```sh
    mobile-teach check
    ```

-2. Reset the `development` branch to the content you want to test.
+4. Reset the `development` branch to the content you want to test.

    ```sh
    ## Checkout the development branch